Portugal D2 Visa: Portugal’s Entrepreneur Visa

 Portugal D2 Visa: Cryptocurrency

 Many crypto traders are making use of Portuguese residency visas such as the Portugal D2 Visa due to the crypto laws in Portugal, or lack thereof.
-Portugal is a crypto tax haven, one of the last ones in Europe.
-While in countries like the US, anyone who sells cryptocurrency must pay a capital gains tax of up to 37%, this is nonexistent in Portugal.
-Moving to Portugal signified maximizing your crypto gains with 0 percent taxation.
-You will pay zero capital gains tax and income tax, as well as no VAT on crypto when exchanging it to fiat currency.
-While many were unsure about these regulations, the Portuguese Tax & Customs Authority (PTA) officially announced in 2019 that buying or selling cryptocurrency in Portugal is tax-free.
-This is because crypto is viewed as a form of payment, rather than an asset.
+Portugal introduced a new crypto tax law in 2023 that applies a 28% capital gains tax on short-term crypto holdings (less than 365 days).
+Almost all crypto assets that you hold for over a year, except for certain tokens like securities and those from specific jurisdictions, are tax-free, except for certain tokens like securities and those from specific jurisdictions.
 However, businesses that provide services related to cryptocurrency are taxed on their gains between 28% and 25%.
+There are many factors that determine whether this is the case like your profit and the frequency of your trade.
+To be sure, contact a tax advisor in Portugal.
 If you trade crypto as your primary income source, as your main profession, you will also need to pay this tax.
 It can get quite tricky to determine whether this is the case so be sure to contact a tax advisor in Portugal.
 A professional will look at your profit and frequency of trade to determine if this is the case.

 Take a look at our guide to cryptocurrency in Portugal here.